VISION STATEMENT

 Creating CVs

-Participation in Virtual Work Experience (VWEX) with McDonalds and Aldi
+Participation in Virtual Work Experience (VWEX) with McDonalds, RAF and Aldi

 Preparation and completion of Mock Interviews with employers from the local community